 Take a look at our MVHR cooling options.

-The Adroit has a smooth powder-coated steel internal lining that can be wiped clean and sterilised for years to come.
-It doesn’t get pitted so can’t go mouldy or perish.
-The Airflex Pro ducting we use has a smooth anti-bacterial and anti-static lining to prevent dust collecting inside the pipes.
-Pop a separate grease filter in the kitchen extract valve and you’ve got the most hygienic system money can buy.
+Unlike most units, the Adroit has a smooth powder-coated steel internal lining that can be wiped clean and sterilised indefinitely.
+It won’t get pitted, go mouldy or perish.
+Our unit is ten years old and still looks like new inside.
+Add to that the Airflex Pro ducting with its smooth anti-bacterial and anti-static lining that prevents dust collecting inside the pipes, and the grease filter inside the kitchen extract valve and you’ve got the most hygienic system possible.

 Take a look at the Airflex Pro ducting brochure.